 - prohibiting the sea-based disposal of material generated by port-related capital dredging into the GBRWHA.

-The UNESCO World Heritage Committee's decision of 1 July 2015 to not to place the Great Barrier Reef on its world heritage ‘in-danger’ list represents international confidence in the Queensland Government's ability to effectively manage and protect the Great Barrier Reef.
+The UNESCO World Heritage Committee's decision of 1 July 2015 to not place the Great Barrier Reef on its world heritage ‘in-danger’ list represents international confidence in the Queensland Government's ability to effectively manage and protect the Great Barrier Reef.

 Ports play a critical role in supporting economic development in Queensland and the nation.

-Port master planning will preserve areas for future essentials that a growing port will require, such as corridors for roads, rail lines, gas and water pipelines and power lines.
+Master planning will preserve areas for future essentials that a growing port will require, such as corridors for roads, rail lines, gas and water pipelines and power lines.
 It will also ensure protection of areas that support community needs as well as sensitive environmental areas.

 The master planning process will do this through articulating a high level strategic vision for the priority port that must be taken into account by all those responsible for planning and assessment decisions in a master planned area.

-Port master planning will facilitate coordinated planning of land and marine areas by identifying state interests through a cooperative approach.
+Master planning will facilitate coordinated planning of land and marine areas by identifying state interests through a cooperative approach.
 Existing planning authorities will retain their decision-making roles by ensuring state interests are managed consistently.

-- articulation of the port related state interests and how those interests must be considered in all planning decisions made within the port master planned area
+- articulation of the port related state interests and how those interests must be considered in all planning decisions made within the master planned area

 The Queensland Government is committed to supporting the sustainable growth and development of the Port of Cairns recognising the importance of the port to the city of Cairns and Far North Queensland.